Neonatal Nurse Practitioner MSN

 Are you a NICU nurse who is considering becoming a Neonatal Nurse Practitioner?
 Take advantage of this excellent NNP program, taught by nationally recognized faculty in a technologically rich environment.

-Students who are able to make a full-time commitment and begin in the in the fall semester can complete the program in four consecutive semesters.
+Students who are able to make a full-time commitment and begin in the in the fall semester can complete the 42 semester hour program in four semesters.
 Spring semester starts and part-time plans are also available.

 Post-graduate certificate degree plans are individually created based on a gap analysis of the applicant's MSN transcript and experience.
 If you have questions about a post-master's certificate program and what your specific degree program might look like, you will need to apply for admission to the university, including the submission of your transcripts and curriculum vitae for review.

 Please read this important information about our program before applying.